umittadelen/chromaconsole/package/README.md

 # Chroma Console

-Chwoma consowe is a python package fur adding cowow and stywe to tewminyaw text output using ANSI escape codes.
+Chroma console is a python package for adding color and style to terminal text output using ANSI escape codes.

 ## Installation